 Barber Salary

-This article will tell you about the average pay and anticipated job growth (when available) for barbers throughout the United States, the highest paying metropolitan areas, how barbers are paid, and how to increase your pay.
+When deciding whether to become a barber, chances are pay is factoring into your decision.
+This article will tell you about the average salaries and anticipated job growth for barbers throughout the United States, the highest paying metropolitan areas, how barbers are paid, and how to increase your earnings.

 Barber Average Pay by State: At a Glance